 The Registrar's Office determines transfer credit based on comparison of course descriptions.
 If questions arise regarding course equivalency, the Dean and/or Degree Program Coordinator are consulted.
-In some cases a transfer student may be required to provide a course syllabus if transferability cannot be determined from the course description alone.
+In some cases, a transfer student may be required to provide a course syllabus if transferability cannot be determined from the course description alone.

-For all other non-regionally accredited institutions, students may submit a request for transfer of credit if the institution is accredited by an agency recognized by the U. S. Department of Education.
-The form, "Request for Transfer Credit from a Non-Regionally Accredited Institution," should be submitted to the Registrar's Office.
+For all other non-regionally accredited institutions, students may request for transfer of credit if the institution is accredited by an agency recognized by the U. S. Department of Education.
 The appropriate Dean and/or Degree Program Coordinator along with the Registrar will analyze such courses in terms of level, content, quality, comparability and relevance to the graduate degree program.